Fano varieties of cubic fourfolds containing a plane: Introduction

 The case $d=8$, corresponding to cubic fourfolds $Y$ containing a plane $P$, is not covered by this result.
 This happens despite the fact that a very natural K3 surface is related to the geometry of $Y$.
 Indeed, consider the projection $Y\dashrightarrow\PP^2$ from $P$ onto a plane in $\PP^5$ disjoint from $P$.
 The blow up of $Y$ along $P$ yields a quadric fibration $\pi:\widetilde Y\to\PP^2$ whose fibres degenerate along a plane sextic $C\subseteq\PP^2$.
 Assume that $C$ is smooth (which is generically the case).
 The double cover $S\to\PP^2$ ramified along $C$ is a smooth projective K3 surface.

 This construction provides also a natural element $\beta$ in the Brauer group of $S$ which is either trivial or of order $2$.
 The geometric explanation for $\beta$ goes essentially back to \cite{V}.
 Indeed, the K3 surface $S$ can be thought of as the `moduli space of rulings' of the quadrics in the fibration $\pi:\widetilde Y\to\PP^2$.
-Hence, this provides a $\PP^1$-bundle $F\to S$ parametrizing the lines $l\subseteq Y$ contained in the fibres of $\pi$.
+Hence, this provides a $\PP^1$-fibration $F\to S$ parametrizing the lines $l\subseteq Y$ contained in the fibres of $\pi$.
 It turns out that $F$ is actually the Brauer--Severi variety corresponding to the twist $\beta$ (see Section \ref{subsec:twistedK3} for more details).
+It is worth mentioning that, by construction, the twist $\beta$ is trivial for all rational cubic fourfolds contained in the divisors of $\kc_8$ described in \cite{Ha1}.

 As many interesting examples of cubic fourfolds with a rich geometry are not considered in Hassett's result, one may wonder whether Theorem \ref{thm:Hassett} can be extended further.
 More precisely, following \cite{H2} and \cite{KMM}, one can raise the following natural question.